 CNAs work closely with patients, assisting them with performing daily tasks.
 CNAs should be in a good state both mentally and physically to be able to provide patients with the utmost care.
-Certified Nursing Assistants are known for their resilience on the job, regardless of the different kinds of stress they encounter at work.
+Certified Nursing Assistants are known for their resilience on the job, regardless of the different kinds of stress, they encounter at work.

 PHYSICAL DEMANDS AT WORK

 Most of the tasks performed by CNAs on a daily basis require physically demanding work.
-Certified Nursing Assistants help patients perform their daily routine.
+Certified Nursing Assistants help patients perform their daily routines.
 A CNA’s daily tasks involve physical work such as moving patients from one place to another and helping them walk around.

 Many of the tasks can result in CNAs facing backaches because of the physical demand of taking care of patients.
-After a certain period of time, it results in CNAs feeling burnt out.
+After a certain period of time, it results in CNAs feel burnt out.
 Physical exhaustion at work often leads to stress and can impact the mental health of the professional.

 HANDLING DIFFERENT RESPONSIBILITIES